Jmajane/Noms/README.md

 - Why is fasting recommended?
 Are you saying that I can't eat for 12+ hours inorder to create healthy eating habbits?

 - I know that tracking your food is important.
 Can we just keep track of the healthy vs not healthy food that we have?
 Just being able to see what foods I had is what I am looking for.

+# User Flow
+- When A user visits the site they will be able to see the home/about pages until they sign up.

+- Once a user signs up they will then have access to add their meals for the day.
+Pages will have a day total, week, monthly and year.
+Users will be able to add/delete/edit any of their own meals that they have added.

+# Search
+- Users and search by username to request the ability to follow another user

+# Technologies Used
+- Python
+- Django
+- Postgresql

+# Wireframes